delta-io/delta/PROTOCOL.md

 name| Name of this (possibly nested) column. type| String containing the name of a primitive type, a struct definition, an array definition or a map definition. nullable| Boolean denoting whether this field can be null. metadata| A JSON map containing information about this column.
-Keys prefixed with `delta` are reserved for the implementation.
+Keys prefixed with `Delta` are reserved for the implementation.
 See [TODO](#) for more information on column level metadata that must clients must handle when writing to a table.

 ### Array Type